Chart Color Schemes

 Age

-The median age in Mosman Park is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
-The 75-84 age group makes up 7.4% of the population in Mosman Park, compared to a lower percentage in Greater Perth.
-Conversely, the 25-34 age group constitutes 12.0%, which is less prevalent than in Greater Perth.
-According to the 2021 Census data, the 15 to 24 age group has increased from 13.0% to 14.5%.
-However, the 45 to 54 cohort has decreased from 14.6% to 13.4%, and the 5 to 14 age group has dropped from 12.5% to 11.4%.
-Population forecasts for 2041 indicate substantial demographic changes in Mosman Park, with the 75 to 84 age group expected to grow by 54% (405 people), reaching a total of 1,162 from 756.
-Notably, the combined 65+ age groups are projected to account for 58% of total population growth, reflecting Mosman Park's aging demographic profile.
-In contrast, the 5 to 14 and 35 to 44 age cohorts are expected to experience population declines.
+The median age in Mosman Park is 42 years, significantly higher than Greater Perth's average of 37 years, and also older than Australia's median age of 38 years.
+The 75-84 age group comprises 7.4% of Mosman Park's population, compared to Greater Perth, while the 25-34 cohort makes up 12.0%.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 13.0% to 14.5%, whereas the 45 to 54 group has decreased from 14.6% to 13.4% and the 5 to 14 group has fallen from 12.5% to 11.4%.
+Population forecasts for 2041 indicate substantial demographic shifts in Mosman Park, with the 75 to 84 age group expected to grow by 48%, reaching 1,164 people from 786.
+Notably, the combined 65+ age groups will account for 63% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 5 to 14 cohorts are projected to experience population declines.